abuzaforfagun/Concurrent-Signing-Service/Readme.md

 ### Signing Executor
 It will work as aggregator, the responsibilities are:
 * Get batch data from collection service.
-* Get a public key from key management service.
-* Trigger a message with batch data and public key.
+* Trigger a message with batch data.